 25 Sep Customer Loyalty vs. Brand Loyalty: Why They Matter For Customer Retention and Repurchase Rates

-Customer Loyalty and Brand Loyalty: Two Important Aspects Retention
+Customer Loyalty and Brand Loyalty: Two Important Aspects of Retention

 Though closely linked, Brand Loyalty and Customer Loyalty are actually two very different concepts.
 This is especially true when it comes to the mind frame of the consumer.